South Ferry/Whitehall Street station: BMT Broadway Line platforms

-The Whitehall Street–South Ferry station (announced as Whitehall Street on NTT trains) on the BMT Broadway Line is a local station, and has three tracks and two island platforms, and is the southernmost station on the line.
+The Whitehall Street–South Ferry station (announced as Whitehall Street on NTT trains) on the BMT Broadway Line is a local station with three tracks and two island platforms, and is the southernmost station on the line.
 The stops here at all times; the stops here only on weekdays during the day; and the stops here during the night.
 The outer tracks, used by daytime R and nighttime N trains, continue south into the Montague Street Tunnel to the BMT Fourth Avenue Line in Brooklyn.
 The center track, used to terminate weekday W trains from Queens and nighttime R trains from Brooklyn, merges with the outer tracks at both ends of the station.
 The station is between Rector Street to the north and Court Street to the south.

 The station is deep because of two factors: the line goes under the East River directly southeast of the station, and the station exists immediately to the south of the shallower Bowling Green station, which crosses the Broadway Line.
 The fare control area and transfer to the IRT Broadway–Seventh Avenue Line platforms are at the extreme south end of the station, with additional exits at the north end.

 South of this station, a pair of bellmouths exists, allowing for a connection to a never-built East River tunnel south of the Montague Street Tunnel, going towards the proposed DeKalb Avenue bypass, using the old LIRR Atlantic Avenue Tunnel or under another street in Brooklyn.
 Further south is a flying junction joining from Broad Street on the BMT Nassau Street Line.